pydata/xarray/doc/io.rst

     ds.to_zarr('path/to/directory.zarr')

 (The suffix ``.zarr`` is optional--just a reminder that a zarr store lives there.)
 If the directory does not exist, it will be created.
-If a a zarr store is already present at that path an error will be raised, preventing it from being overwritten.
-To override this behavior and overwrite and existing store, add ``mode='w'`` when invoking ``to_zarr``.
+If a zarr store is already present at that path, an error will be raised, preventing it from being overwritten.
+To override this behavior and overwrite an existing store, add ``mode='w'`` when invoking ``to_zarr``.

 To read back a zarr dataset that has been created this way, we use the